MistyMacey/Would_You_Rather/README.txt

 Would You Rather is my solution for Codecademy's Mixed Messages project, which is part of their Full Stack Engineer career path.
+It displays a randomly generated “Would You Rather” question that asks the user to choose between two activities with two notable, real-life humans.

-This program displays a randomly generated “Would You Rather” question that asks the user to choose between two activities with two notable, real-life humans.
 It is written in JavaScript.